NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/11-data-repositories.md

 5. Another repository that you can search for using the above-mentioned criteria in a repository finder.

 ## Well-established repositories in microbiology

-For each repository, we link the FAIRsharing and re3data pages.
+Below are liste well-established repositories in microbiology.
+For each repository, the FAIRsharing and re3data pages are linked.
 On the FAIRsharing page, you will find information such as which journals endorse the repository (under "Collections & Recommendations" and then "In Policies").
 On the re3data page, you will find information such as the above-mentioned criteria to select a trusted repoository.

 | Data type 	| Data repository 	| FAIRsharing 	| re3data 	|
 |---	|---	|---	|---	|